-workforce.
-The company has established policies that ake care of their well-being.
-Apart from maternity eave and day care allowance, breastfeeding hours are also assigned to those with new born children.
+Women workers account for a large proportion of our workforce.
+The company has established policies that take care of their well-being.
+Apart from maternity leave and day care allowance, breastfeeding hours are also assigned to those with new born children.
 Special leaves are granted for all workers to take care of family matters such as marriage, child birth and sickness of family members.
-Women workers who are pregnant and have given birth are not assigned to earry out dangerous operations.
+Women workers who are pregnant and have given birth are not assigned to carry out dangerous operations.
 Such policies are set beyond the legal requirements, facilitating balance between work and family life.
 We have also invited government institutions to deliver health care talks and provide free health checks to workers.

-Dakota invests and strives to bring positive social impact to the and the elderly
+Dakota invests and strives to bring positive social impact to the show care and support to the orphans and the elderly